rachel-r-han/rachel-r-han.github.io/field-research.md

 Through longitudinal fieldwork across China, I document historical and cultural sites to examine how space, narrative, material objects, and public participation shape the ways people encounter the past.

-Rather than treating heritage sites as simple destinations, this research approaches them as dynamic spaces where historical memory is constructed, experienced, and continuously reinterpreted.
+Rather than treating heritage sites as simple destinations, this research approaches them as dynamic environments where historical memory is constructed, experienced, and continuously reinterpreted.

-The project investigates how people develop relationships with the past through physical environments, historical narratives, material encounters, and contemporary participation.
+The project explores how relationships with the past are shaped through four interconnected dimensions:

+**space, narrative, materiality, and participation.**